-Throughout the year, artist Mohamed El Khatibi has brought a personal, lively and human dimension to the Mucem's program, by weaving together fictions at the crossroads of the intimate and the documentary.
+Throughout the year, artist Mohamed El Khatib has brought a personal, lively and human dimension to the Mucem's program, by weaving together fictions at the crossroads of the intimate and the documentary.
 Taking the form of road-movies, performances or literature, these epics recount, in no particular order, the inner lives of museum guards, the nostalgic homecomings of North African communities in Renault 12 cars, the secret lives of the elderly, among other surprises...
 In this interview, the artist explains his approach and why he sees this carte blanche entrusted to him by the Mucem as a contribution to the intangible heritage of the Mediterranean.

 Sandro Piscopo-Reguieg : You are guest artist at the Mucem for the 2023 season.
 How do you feel about this year?

-Mohamed El Khatibi : For me, coming from a theater background, the museum is a space of total freedom.
+Mohamed El Khatib : For me, coming from a theater background, the museum is a space of total freedom.
 Anything is possible in a museum!
 There are no boundaries between disciplines or languages, and it's a place where we can freely interpret our history.
 Museums are places of experimentation, where there's no question of genre or format.
 There's real freedom in the forms of representation, rhythms and flows.
 Working in a museum is therefore particularly stimulating.

 S. P-R. : What does the Mucem evoke for you, specifically?